-It was a time of oil shortages, skyrocketing inflation, the beginnings of recession—a time when economic crisis was starting to replace war in Indochina as the central event dominating the news and defining the possibilities for social change.
+The year was 1974—a time of oil shortages, skyrocketing inflation, the beginnings of recession—a time when economic crisis was starting to replace war in Indochina as the central event dominating the news and defining the possibilities for social change.
 Most activists were unprepared for the new economic problems of the late 1970s.
-No existing publication offered them a widely accessible, usable analysis of the US economy.
+No existing publication offered them a widely accessible, usable analysis of the U.S. economy.
 Dollars & Sense was created to meet that need.

 The first Dollars & Sense, a 16-page bulletin that sold for 50 cents, came out in November 1974.
 Sponsored by the Union for Radical Political Economics, and produced by a collective of URPE members, Dollars & Sense sought to challenge the mainstream media's account of how the U.S. economy works by publishing popularly written, critical articles in an accessible format.